 Prevent Service Shutdown from Device

-CylancePROTECT Desktopagent or the service for the
+CylancePROTECT Desktopagent or for the following versions of the

 Kill Unsafe Running Processes and Their Sub Processes